 The faculty member will develop a distance syllabus using the ASCTech distance learning syllabus template as well as complete the ASC Distance Approval Cover Sheet.
-(Documents can be downloaded here https://asccas.osu.edu/curriculum/distance-courses) The unit will then contact Jeremie Smith (Distance Education Coordinator; ASC ODE) for an initial review of the materials.
-Jeremie may inform the unit that revisions need to be made to the proposal.
-Once Jeremie instructs the unit that the submission is ready for faculty subcommittee review, the course request should be submitted via curriculum.osu.edu with the following attachments:
+(Documents can be downloaded here https://asccas.osu.edu/curriculum/distance-courses) The unit will then contact the Distance Education Coordinator; ASC ODE for an initial review of the materials.
+The coordinator may inform the unit that revisions need to be made to the proposal.
+Once the coordinator instructs the unit that the submission is ready for faculty subcommittee review, the course request should be submitted via curriculum.osu.edu with the following attachments:

-- 1. the complete syllabus for the distance course, - 2. a syllabus for the in-person version of the course (if applicable; for comparative purposes), - 3. the completed ASC Distance Approval Cover Sheet.
+- 1. the complete syllabus for the distance course, - 2. a syllabus for the in-person version of the course (if applicable; for comparative purposes), - 3. the completed ASC Distance Approval Cover Sheet signed by the ASC ODE reviewer.